OSU awards more than $20 million in merit-based scholarships annually to newly-admitted undergraduate students.

 Applicants who do not meet these deadlines will be considered for admission on a space-available basis

 February 1, 2020 - Scholarship Consideration Deadline

 August 26, 2020 - Admission Deadline*

 *Applicants are encouraged to contact the department that they want to apply for admission to determine the department's deadlines, notification times, and any other restrictions.

 |4 - 6 weeks later|

-Oregon State's Summer Session offers 4-week, 8-week, 12-week and special section options.
+Oregon State's Summer Session offers 1-week, 3-week, 4-week, 8-week, and 11-week accelerated section options.
 Given its unique format and modified services, is not recommended for traditional first-time freshman entry.
 Freshmen who wish to apply for summer will be considered for admission in the same manner and with the same deadlines as freshmen applying for fall term.

 Oregon State's Early Action option provides some applicants with an earlier admission decision and scholarship notification (if eligible) and allows applicants more time to make campus visits and to consider their options.

 Early Action is non-binding; it does not obligate applicants to select Oregon State if admitted.

 Early Action and Regular Application applicants are reviewed according to the same admission criteria and procedures in the holistic review process.